DasHomi/preventer/README.md

   - _Prevents you from breaking glass and glass panes_
 - Prevent renamed block placing
   - _Prevents you from placing renamed blocks_
-- Prevent renamed food item use
+- Prevent renamed food eating
-  - _Prevents you from eating renamed food items_
+  - _Prevents you from eating renamed food_
 - Prevent note block editing
   - _Prevents you from changing the pitch of note blocks_
 - Prevent golem hitting